hyperledger/aries-rfcs/concepts/0094-cross-domain-messaging/README.md

 - Domain Endpoint - a physical endpoint for messages into domains that MUST be assumed to be shared across many Identities
   - Shared by many identities (e.g. https://endpoint.agentsRus.com)
   - Agency - the handler for messages sent to the Domain Endpoint.
-- Routing Agent - the single identity-controlled entry point for a Domain per relationship (DID)
-  - A message addressed to a DID and delivered to a Domain Endpoint is passed directly to the Routing Agent for that DID
+- Mediators - agents explicitly known to the sender as part of routing messages to a Receiver.
 - DID - reference to the literal Decentralized ID text
   - e.g. did:sov:1234abcd
 - DID#keyname - reference to the DID appended with "#" and a specific key from the DIDDoc